Uncle Henry’s by Stan Moeller 11×14 Oil

 The Lupine Gallery and the Island Inn will be presenting a fabulous show of Stan Moeller‘s paintings of Monhegan Island and France!
 What a show it’s going to be.
 I cannot wait to see it!
 If you’re fortunate enough to be on the island on June 28, 2017 – there is an opening reception from 2:00-4:00 PM.
 What a good time!

-Read a bit about Teresa, from the RJD Gallery website:
+Here is a bit about the show, from the Lupine Gallery website:

 Images are not for reproduction, they are property of the artist.